 The United Church of Christ (UCC), the lead plaintiff in this case, is a mainline Protestant denomination of more than 5,100 churches and nearly 1 million members from across the United States.
-The UCC is joined by the Alliance of Baptists, the Central Conference of American Rabbis, clergy from a variety of faith traditions (including Unitarian Universalist, Reform Judaism, Lutheran (ECLA)), and same-gender couples seeking to marry.
+The UCC was joined by the Alliance of Baptists, the Central Conference of American Rabbis, clergy from a variety of faith traditions (including Unitarian Universalist, Reform Judaism, Lutheran (ECLA)), and same-gender couples seeking to marry.

 General Synod of the United Church of Christ v.
-Cooper argues that North Carolina marriage laws restrict the freedoms of religion and expressive association guaranteed in the First Amendment of both clergy and couples seeking to marry, as well as violate the equal protection under the law guaranteed in the Fourteenth Amendment of same-gender couples.
+Cooper argued that North Carolina marriage laws restrict the freedoms of religion and expressive association guaranteed in the First Amendment of both clergy and couples seeking to marry, as well as violate the equal protection under the law guaranteed in the Fourteenth Amendment of same-gender couples.

 The United Church of Christ (UCC) has always had a fierce commitment for the equal rights of all, including its clergy.
 In 1972, the UCC became the first Protestant denomination to ordain an openly gay man, and in 2005, the Church formally affirmed "Equal Marriage Rights for All," becoming the first mainline Christian denomination to support same-gender marriage.
 The Church is also active on issues related to immigration reform, climate care, literacy, and racial justice.

 Photos from the press conferences in North Carolina and Ohio on April 28, 2014

 PRESS RELEASE: North Carolina Church Leaders and Clergy Deliver Nearly 30,000 Signed Petitions Against North Carolina’s Discriminatory Marriage Laws

 PRESS RELEASE: United Church of Christ Lawsuit Adds Plaintiffs While Defendants Seek Motion for Stay in Case